irinapovolotskaya/fuel-plugin-cisco-aci/doc/fuel-plugin-cisco-aci.rst

     plugin_dirs=/path/to/code/gbpautomation/heat

 * All controllers will enable Horizon projects by linking *project.py* file to enabled_dashboards directory.
-* All hosts *<ml2_config_cisco.ini>* will have [apic_external_network:ext] section, if configured though Fuel web UI.
+* All hosts will have [apic_external_network:ext] section in the *ml2_config_cisco.ini* file, if configured though Fuel web UI.

 User Story 3: GBP module and APIC driver
 ---------------------------------------------------------

-This case will provide availability to configure Neutron for using Cisco SDN solution based on Cisco group based policy packages and APIC Controller.
+This case will provide availability to configure Neutron for using Cisco SDN solution that is targeted at Cisco group-based policy packages and APIC Controller.
-This list describes what software and configuration should be added to corresponding hosts to support User Story 3.
+This list describes what software and configuration should be added to the corresponding hosts to support User Story 3.

 * All controllers will have 4 additional package installed: